-What you don’t want to change is the Ad copy nor the video all-in-once.
-Just duplicate your best ad sets to one campaign and change just one thing, which could be the thumbnail or the first seconds of the video or the first line in your Ad copy.
+What you don’t want to change is the Ad copy nor the video all-in-one.
+Just duplicate your best ad sets to one campaign and change just one thing, which could be the thumbnail or the first seconds of the video, or the first line in your Ad copy.

 Test one metric and, if it works, scale it, but if it doesn’t, kill it.

 When you find a new creative that is profitable, begin with the horizontal and vertical scaling!

 So, let’s get to know more about these two methods!

 Horizontal scaling is for sure what you want to do before increasing your budgets, which means before vertical scaling!

 You can learn how to do horizontal scaling by choosing from one of these three different methods:

 - Duplicate Ad sets with a scale by leaving the same budget and target a specific age, gender, or platform that got the sale.
 It’s important you only change one metric at a time.